Make Char Siu Marinade at Home: Authentic Cantonese Recipe

 Five Spice and Hoisin: The Flavor Foundation

-Add two tablespoons of soy sauce, one tablespoon of honey, and two cloves of minced garlic.
-Mix everything together until smooth.
-The marinade should coat the back of a spoon without being too thick—you want it to cling to the meat but still flow slightly.
+Throw in two tablespoons soy sauce, one tablespoon honey, and two minced garlic cloves.
+Mix until smooth—it should coat a spoon but still drip slowly.

 Technique Matters More Than Ratios

-Make this marinade once and you’ll keep making it.
-It works on pork shoulder, pork belly, or even chicken thighs.
-Store any leftover marinade in a jar in the fridge for up to two weeks.
-I usually make a double batch and keep some ready for whenever the craving hits.
+Make this once and you’ll be hooked.
+Works on pork shoulder, belly, even chicken thighs.
+Leftover marinade keeps in the fridge for two weeks.
+I always make extra—you’ll want it on hand.